An Introduction to Containers and Microservices

 This process was possible when managing dozens of monolithic applications, but as these monoliths become modernized into microservices it isn’t practical to provision hundreds or thousands of containers in the same way.
 Monitoring, scalability, and high availability can no longer be provided by discrete appliances.

-The solution for this problem is call a service mesh — a new way to deliver these services integrated from within the compute cluster itself through APIs that doesn’t require any additional appliances.persistent layer of services across all environments that containerized applications and microservices can tap into as needed.
+A solution to this problem is the service mesh — a new way to deliver services integrated within the compute cluster through APIs that doesn’t require any hardware appliances.
+The service mesh delivers a pervasive layer of services across all environments that containerized applications and microservices can be connected to as needed.

 What Is a Service Mesh?

-A service mesh is a new paradigm that provides containers and microservices based applications with services that integrated directly from within the compute cluster.
-A service mesh provides monitoring, scalability, and high availability services through APIs instead of using discrete appliances.
-This flexible framework removes the operational complexity associated with modern applications.
+Service mesh is a new architectural paradigm that delivers services such as traffic management, security, and observability to container-based microservices applications directly within the compute cluster.
+A service mesh provides monitoring, scalability, and high availability services through software components controlled by APIs instead of using discrete hardware appliances.
+This flexible framework reduces the operational complexity associated with modern, disaggregated applications.

 A service mesh provides an array of network proxies alongside containers.
-Each proxy serves as a gateway to each interaction that occurs, both between containers and between servers.
-The proxy accepts the connection and spreads the load across the service mesh.
-Therefore, the concept of a “mesh” looks like an illustration of the many connections because they create a woven effect.
+Each proxy serves as a gateway to interactions that occur between containers.
+The proxy accepts the connection and spreads the load across the service mesh to the appropriate downstream containers that can serve the request.

 A central controller orchestrates the connections.
 While the service traffic flows directly between proxies, the control plane knows about each interaction.
-The controller tells the proxies to implement access control and collects performance metrics.
+The controller delivers access control policies and collects performance metrics.
 The controller also integrates with platforms like Kubernetes and Mesos, which are open-source systems for automating the deployment and management of containerized applications.

 How Does a Service Mesh Work?